-Connecting with a Journalist: Five Key Tactics to Follow
+Connecting with a Journalist: 5 Key Tactics to Follow

-Once you’ve begun building connections and providing valuable contributions to your industry, you can start reaching out to your target journalists.
+Once you’ve begun building connections and providing valuable contributions to your industry, you can reach out to your target journalists.

-The most important thing to keep in mind about your outreach is that it does boil down to your initial interaction – and there’s some key tactics that will significantly improve your chances for getting traction:
+The most important thing to keep in mind about your outreach is that it does boil down to your initial interaction, and there are some key tactics that can significantly improve your chances of getting traction:

-1. Always seek permission before pitching: Don’t assume that a journalist will automatically want to listen.
-You’re more likely to get a ‘yes’ if you ask.
-Keep it short, but personal:
+Always seek permission before pitching: Don’t assume a journalist will automatically want to listen.
+You’re more likely to get a “yes” if you ask.
+Keep it short but personal:

 Congratulations on the new gig with Business Insider.

 A fellow PR friend mentioned you were a pleasure to work with at Forbes.
 I hope this new opportunity with BI is just as awesome.